 We are a leading next-generation technology services provider and help accelerate disruption by delivering rapid evolution to enterprises.
 We aid our clients in finding new ways to interact with their customers and users, enabling them to become more engaging, responsive and efficient.
 Using Distributed Enterprise Agile at scale, we collaborate with our clients, seamlessly integrating with their teams, catalyzing ideation and delivering robust solutions.
 Our approach to ideation comprises an empathy for user needs, curiosity, creativity and a deep understanding of technologies.
-From proof of concept, to prototype, to production, we use our engineering expertise to deliver enterprise platforms capable of handling millions of transactions per day.
+From proof of concept, to prototype, to production, we use our engineering expertise to deliver enterprise platforms for our clients that are capable of handling millions of transactions per day.
 Our people, whom we call Endavans, synthesize creativity, technology and delivery at scale in multi-disciplinary teams, enabling us to support our clients from ideation to production.

-Since our founding in 2000, we have expanded from a single office serving clients principally located in the city of London to a global enterprise serving clients across Europe and North America from nearshore delivery centers located in Central Europe and Latin America.
-We provide services from our nearshore delivery centers, located in four European Union countries (Bulgaria, Croatia, Romania and Slovenia), four other Central European countries (Bosnia & Herzegovina, Moldova, North Macedonia, and Serbia), and five countries in Latin America (Argentina, Colombia, Mexico, Uruguay and Venezuela).
-We have close-to-client locations in seven Western European countries (Austria, Denmark, Germany, Ireland, the Netherlands, Switzerland and the United Kingdom) and Australia, Singapore and the United States.
-As of June 30, 2021, we had 8,883 employees (including directors), approximately 50.3% of whom work in nearshore delivery centers in European Union countries.
-As of June 30, 2021, 2020 and 2019, we had 8,883, 6,624 and 5,754 employees (including directors), respectively.
+Since our founding in 2000, we have expanded from a single office serving clients principally located in the city of London to a global enterprise serving clients across Asia-Pacific, Europe, the Middle East and North America.
+We provide services from our nearshore delivery centers, located in five European Union countries (Bulgaria, Croatia, Poland, Romania and Slovenia), four other Central European countries (Bosnia & Herzegovina, Moldova, North Macedonia, and Serbia), four countries in Latin America (Argentina, Colombia, Mexico, and Uruguay) and in Asia-Pacific (Malaysia).
+We have close-to-client locations in seven Western European countries (Austria, Denmark, Germany, Ireland, the Netherlands, Switzerland and the United Kingdom), two countries in North America (Canada and the United States), two countries Pacific (Australia and Singapore) and in the Middle East (United Arab Emirates).
+As part of our acquisition of Lexicon on October 6, 2022, we acquired additional close-to-client offices in Australia and a new nearshore delivery center in Vietnam.
+As of June 30, 2022, we had 11,853 employees (including directors), approximately 51.4% of whom work in nearshore delivery centers in European Union countries.
+As of June 30, 2022, 2021 and 2020, we had 11,853, 8,883 and 6,624 employees (including directors), respectively.
 The breakdown of our employees (including directors) by geography is as follows for the periods presented:

-Employees (including directors) by Fiscal Year Ended June 30,
+Employees (including directors) by geography Fiscal Year Ended June 30,

-geography 2021 2020 2019
+2022 2021 2020

-Western Europe (1) 493 448 254
+Western Europe (1) 602 493 448

-Central Europe - EU Countries (1)(2) 4,469 3,368 3,062
+Central Europe - EU Countries 6,093 4,469 3,368

-Sub-total: Western Europe & Central Europe - EU Countries (1)(2) 4,962 3,816 3,316
+Sub-total: Western Europe & Central Europe - EU Countries(1) 6,695 4,962 3,816

-Central Europe - Non-EU Countries (1)(2) 2,361 1,810 1,583
+Central Europe - Non-EU Countries 2,842 2,361 1,810

-Latin America (3) 1,244 895 780
+Latin America 1,927 1,244 895

-North America (1)(2)(3) 311 103 75
+North America 348 311 103

-Asia-Pacific 5 -
+Asia-Pacific 38 5

+Middle East 3

-Total 8,883 6,624 5,754
+Total 11,853 8,883 6,624